-Another determining factor in how to choose the right incontinence product is price.
+Another determining factor in how to choose the right incontinence product is the price.
 See our budgeting article for more information on budgeting.
 The higher the level of incontinence needs, the more expensive the product is going to cost.
-For light incontinence, there are more choices with cost effective solutions.
+For light incontinence, there are more choices with cost-effective solutions.
 The highly absorbent products are more expensive but necessary for adequate control.
-There are brands that are more economically priced that many people rely on like 'Select'.
+Some brands are more economically priced that many people rely on like 'Select'.
 Select includes heavy to overnight products.

 For heavier forms of incontinence control, the quality of the product is very important.
 Tranquility is great for full bladder loss and overnight control.
 A nice Tranquility, McKesson, or Prevail brief or pull up works quite nicely for the majority of people.
 Remember to buy a pack at first before ordering a whole case.